All planning checklists

 Plan decorations and props (Dorset-themed)

-Order or prepare any themed decorations that complement Dorset's vibe, perhaps fossil or coastal elements.
+Order or prepare themed decorations with fossil or coastal touches if you want them.

 Moderate·High impact